mlab817/faqs/src/socsksargen-area-development-project/what-is-the-support-to-da's-agri-business-corridor-(abc)-strategy-and-the-status-of-the-viability-st.md

 ---
  title: What is the support to DA’s Agri Business Corridor (ABC) strategy and the Status of the Viability Study on Agro-Industrial Hubs in SOCCSKSARGEN?

-tags: ["support","agri","business","corridor","abc","strategy","status","viability","study","agroindustrial","hubs","soccsksargen"]

  ---

-### SOCSKSARGEN Area Development Project
+## SOCSKSARGEN Area Development Project

-## What is the support to DA’s Agri Business Corridor (ABC) strategy and the Status of the Viability Study on Agro-Industrial Hubs in SOCCSKSARGEN?
+# What is the support to DA’s Agri Business Corridor (ABC) strategy and the Status of the Viability Study on Agro-Industrial Hubs in SOCCSKSARGEN?

  - The Area Development Program Office (ADPO) coordinates and facilitates the development of Agro-industrial Hubs in SOCCSKSARGEN, in line with the ABC strategy of the DA.
 Development of agro-industrial hubs in SOCCSKSARGEN is part of ADPO’s priorities for CY 2020-2022.